Toothpaste for Dinner

 Toothpaste for Dinner is a webcomic created by Drew Fairweather.
 The comic was launched on January 1, 2002.

-A new strip is posted several times a week at 12:01 AM, EST. Each comic features small, simple drawings, paired with short captions or dialogue.
+While strips were previously posted daily or several times a week, new strips are currently posted each Monday at 12:01 AM, EST. Each comic features small, simple drawings, paired with short captions or dialogue.
 The style of humor on Toothpaste for Dinner encompasses surrealism, irony, social commentary, cynicism, and schadenfreude, among other types of humor.
 Each cartoon is entirely self-contained (except in certain cases of a series, such as the horoscope series.)

 Art

 The art for Toothpaste for Dinner is drawn with ink on paper (Uni-Ball Micro pens and 300 lb. wt.
 Bristol board illustration paper).
 Although the art is primarily black and white, a color comic is occasionally posted.
 The art style, although minimalist, stands out due to its disjointed style.
 The artist often draws people with misaligned eyes, and only three, flipper-like fingers.
 The comic has been illustrated by contractors since 2010, so that Fairweather can focus on his other projects: "The Worst Things for Sale" and his rap career as Crudbump.